IUS-CS/project-dsavy/README.md

 * Run `npm run start`

 ## Testing
-DSAVY will be tested using Jest JavaScript testing framework for the unit tests.
+DSAVY will be tested using Jest JavaScript testing framework for the unit tests. <br />
-All unit tests are located in src/unit_tests
+All unit tests are located in src/unit_tests <br />
-To setup Jest and run:
+To setup Jest and run:<br />
 * Run `npm install --save-dev jest`
 * Run `npm run test`